 Advantages of using elebia’s automatic crane hook

-- Safety improvement.
-This is a feature of the hooks’ design, geometrically fail-safe, without any sensors or electric components.
+- Safety Enhancement: This is a feature of the hooks’ design, geometrically fail-safe, without any sensors or electric components.
 It’s simply gravity that avoids the opening of the hook if there’s a suspended load.

 - Increase in Productivity: The hooks carry a powerful high-capacity battery to enhance long working hours and efficiency.
 The battery enables the hooks to run for up to 5,000 cycles when fully charged.
 It will definitely enhance productivity as it accelerates the lifting process.